North Korea's Kim condemns U.S. dialogue offer as 'petty trick'

 "We had made a number of approaches to the DPRK and proposed dialogues on wide ranges of topics, but we haven't heard back and we hope to hear back soon."

-The UN Security Council will hold an emergency meeting Thursday on North Korea, at the request of the United States, France and the United Kingdom.
+The U.N.
+Security Council will hold an emergency meeting Thursday on North Korea, at the request of the United States, France and the United Kingdom.

-North Korea has not shown any willingness to give up its arsenal, which it says it needs to defend itself against a US invasion.
+North Korea has not shown any willingness to give up its arsenal, which it says it needs to defend itself against a U.S. invasion.

 Kim's speech indicated Pyongyang would keep improving its capabilities unless Washington changed course, said Hong Min, a senior researcher at the Korea Institute for National Unification in Seoul.

-“It has come to a judgement that it has no choice but to get ready for a long-haul approach with the US, meaning it will continue developing strategic weapons while keeping a stable peace mode with the South.”
+"It has come to a judgement that it has no choice but to get ready for a long-haul approach with the U.S., meaning it will continue developing strategic weapons while keeping a stable peace mode with the South."

 Washington and Seoul are security allies, and the United States stations around 28,500 troops in the South to protect it from its neighbor.
 Last month, the two held joint military drills that always infuriate Pyongyang.